The Journey of Organic Brown Rice: From Farm to Table

 Historical Discovery of Brown Rice

 The cultivation of rice dates back thousands of years, with its origins rooted in the ancient civilizations of Asia.
 Brown rice has a long and storied history that traces back to ancient civilizations.
 The cultivation of rice began thousands of years ago, with archaeological evidence suggesting that rice farming started around 8,000 to 9,000 years ago in the Yangtze River valley of China.
 Over time, rice cultivation spread throughout Asia, becoming a staple food in countries like India, Japan, Korea, and Southeast Asia.
+Check out the social profiles of Asma Khan or Connie Kline to see how these countries and their cuisines incorporate rice.

 Initially, all rice consumed was what we now call brown rice.
 The rice grains were harvested, and the inedible outer hull was removed, leaving behind the nutritious bran and germ layers intact.
 This form of rice was a key component of the diet in many cultures, providing essential nutrients and energy.